Tokyo Ravens was a pretty thrilling anime series, so why is there no news about season 2 even after so many years?

 The anime of Tokyo Ravens that aired in 2014 adapted volumes 1-9.
 That means light novel volume 10 continues after anime.
 So that gives us seven books that can get used for Tokyo Ravens season 2.

-Tokyo Ravens sales information
+Tokyo Ravens Blu-Ray sales

 Volume 15 of Tokyo Ravens was released on September 20, 2017, and sold approximately 23,000 copies.
-The latest light novel volume 16 that was printed in 2018 sold around 20,000 copies.
+The latest light novel volume 16 that was released in 2018 sold around 20,000 copies.
 This series didn’t rank in any recent yearly sales report.